IMAGINE A CAREER IN EVENT MANAGEMENT

 You have just pulled off the best event EVER.
 Your client is raving about you to their friends, and your phone is ringing off the hook.

-It takes more than a love of parties, creativity and strong organisational skills to become a sought after event manager - and we can give you this knowledge in this hands-on course.
+It takes more than a love of parties, creativity and strong organisational skills to become a sought after event manager - gain the foundation knowledge and skills to support a dynamic career in event management with this hands-on course.

-You can learn to be the conduit between a person's vision of the perfect event; be it wedding, concert, or party, and make it happen.
+Be the conduit between a person's vision of the perfect event - be it a wedding, seminar, concert or party - and make it happen.

 There are 9 lessons in this course: